 November 1st (select programs)

-*Theatre Design/Technology March 1st Not Offered *Visual Arts, BS or BFA Priority Deadline December 1st
+*Theatre Design/Technology, BFA March 1st Not Offered *Visual Arts, BS or BFA Priority Deadline December 1st